New in Sketch — Independent borders, selection colors, and more Learn more

 Find and replace a specific color or Color Variable

-Choose Edit > Find and Replace Color to bring up the Find and Replace Color menu.
+Choose Edit > Find and Replace Color to bring up the Find and Replace Color menu, or open the Command Bar and type “replace” to find it quickly.
 From there, select the color or Color Variable you want to find within your design and the color or Color Variable you want to replace it with.

 An image showing the Find and Replace Color sheet in Sketch